anvilglobaldynamics/torque/meta/api-docs/find-user.md

-This API handles check of a phone number being in system or not
+This API handles search of an user with phone number or email

 url: `api/find-user`